-The ClearCase graphical interface includes a Microsoft Windows-like help system.
+The ClearCase graphical interface includes a standard Windows help system.

 There are three basic ways to access the online help system: the Help menu, the Help button, or the F1 key.
-Help Contents provides access to the complete set of ClearCase online documentation.
+Help→Help Topics provides access to the complete set of ClearCase online documentation.
 For help on a particular context, press F1.
 Use the Help button on various dialog boxes to get information specific to that dialog box.